It’s a fear I’ve seen come up online pretty regularly, and one I experienced myself a couple of times in our first few years.

 A third knot was the fear of bringing school into our lives

 As I dove into this fear, I realized that even if they do choose to try out school, they would be going with a very different perspective than the vast majority of students.
 The school experience is so different when our children choose to be there because, for them, school isn’t compulsory.
 We can let them know that if they find it’s not for them, they can choose to stay home again.
+I prefer to take tuitions for some subjects, for example physics tuition singapore.

 The question for me became, how much does school need to permeate our lives?